The Iron Furniture Guide

 - Lower Strength than Forged Iron - Since the iron is melted down and poured into a mold, the molecular structure changes.
 Because of this, cast iron is strong but stiff, giving it little flexibility.
 Forged iron, on the other hand, retains its original molecular structure which allows it to support more weight, since it can bend more without breaking.
 This isn't an issue for furniture - this difference is only noticeable when the iron is bearing a load weighing more than 3 tons.
 One of our cast iron tables can support the weight of a truck without an issue.

-Forging is the process of using heat & physical pressure in order to give form a metal into a desired shape.
-We typically do this by hand, using a hammer and anvil - in accordance with traditional techniques - but it can also be accomplished by using specialized machinery.
+Forging is the process of using heat and physical pressure in order to give form a metal into a desired shape.
+We typically do this by hand, using a hammer and anvil - in accordance with traditional techniques.

 Why We Use Forged Iron for Furniture